-- islamophobia – actually it is real, there are indeed people who have an irrational fear of people who are Muslim, but sadly this one has been greatly abused and is often deployed to shut down valid criticism by attempting to label such criticism as irrational
+- Islamophobia: actually it is real, there are indeed people who have an irrational fear of people who are Muslim, but sadly this one has been greatly abused and is often deployed to shut down valid criticism by attempting to label such criticism as irrational

-So would the public vote for a non-religious president today?
+Would the public vote for a non-religious president today?
 Actually this one is not so bad, while in the past it would have been a resounding “no”, a recent poll revealed that 58% would vote yes if their party selected an atheist candidate for election, so that leaves a roughly 40% chunk of the public suffering from secularphobia.

-It is now just fine to be a member if you are gay (since 2013) and so the only remaining group that is still banned from the boy scouts are the non-religious (yes really, if you don’t embrace religious superstitions then you are banned).
+It is now just fine to be a member if you are gay since 2013.
+The only remaining group that is still banned from the boy scouts are the non-religious.
+Yes really, if you don’t embrace religious superstitions then you are banned.

 What is also rather interesting is this observation.

-- If somebody expresses a dislike for somebody because they are black or asian, then culturally they would be very much frowned upon, it is simply not acceptable (generally) to behave like that.
+- If somebody expresses a dislike for somebody because they are black or asian, then culturally they would be very much frowned upon.
+It is simply not acceptable (generally) to behave like that.

-- If however somebody expresses a dislike for somebody because they are “atheist”, nobody is too bothered, there is no social stigma
+- If however somebody expresses a dislike for somebody because they are “atheist”, nobody is too bothered.
+There is no social stigma

 The fact that it is like this is quite frankly absurd.